 I’ve been keeping an eye on Jeff’s website at North Wind Adventures ever since, and I’m happy to say my efforts were not in vain.
 Astonishing Swordsmen & Sorcerers of Hyperborea was released in October and proved well worth the long wait.

-Astonishing Swordsmen was clearly created in homage to the original boxed edition of Dungeons and Dragons (what’s known as the OE version, circa 1974), and the contents reflect this.
+Astonishing Swordsmen was clearly created in homage to the original boxed edition of Dungeons and Dragons (what’s known as the OE version, circa 1974, by Old School Renaissance gamers), and the contents reflect this.
 The box is massive — it’s like Gygax and Arneson’s original release got a Charles Atlas bodybuilding makeover.
 I was ooooing and awwwing for the first ten minutes as I pulled it open.

 Let’s start with the art: it’s terrific.
 Ian Baggley has done an absolutely fabulous job of not only creating a whole library of eye-catching fantasy images — illustrating dozens of exotic monsters, magic items, equipment, and intriguing characters — but he’s also captured the energy and spirit of OE D&D marvelously.
 There’s just the right amount of spot art and plenty of more detailed pieces depicting vast Hyperborean landscapes, dark dungeon hallways, looming towers, dagger-wielding snakemen, resolute explorers in torch-lit caverns, stooped sorcerers, and other intriguing characters.